cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ## Further Discussions

-Some accounts can have a fixed name or may be constructed in other way (eg: module accounts).
+Some accounts can have a fixed name or may be constructed in other way (eg: modules).
 We were discussing an idea of an account with a predefined name (eg: `me.regen`), which could be used by institutions.
 Without going into details, this kind of addresses are compatible with the hash based addresses described here as long as they don't have the same length.
 More specifically, any special account address, must not have length equal to 20 byte nor 32 bytes.